IPVanish

 IPVanish VPN (also known as IPVanish) is a VPN service based in the United States owned by Ziff Davis.

 History

 IPVanish was founded in 2012 by Mudhook Media Inc, an independent subsidiary of Highwinds Network Group in Orlando, Florida.

 In 2017, Highwinds Network Group was acquired by CDN company StackPath which included IPVanish as part of the acquisition.

 In 2019, IPVanish was acquired by J2 Global (later renamed Ziff Davis) establishing NetProtect, the consumer cybersecurity unit of their VIPRE Security Group.

 In 2021, during the Nigerian Twitter ban, IPVanish reportedly emerged as the most popular VPN service in the country for those accessing the site.

 Product

 IPVanish VPN includes anti-malware and tracking tools across its apps for Windows, Mac, Android, iOS, and Fire TV with split tunneling.

-Emergency VPN plan

-In 2024, IPVanish announced their Emergency VPN service, a free 3-month plan for individuals who are at risk in situations of relief, political unrest, turmoil, or are subject to other restrictions on internet access.
-To receive this service, users need to submit a request to IPVanish with their credentials to validate eligibility.

-IPVanish Secure Browser

-The IPVanish Secure Browser is a cloud-based browser isolation tool with extensions for Chrome, Firefox, and Edge and desktop for all devices and helps prevent viruses and online tracking.
-The browser isolates browsing activity in a virtual environment and automatically removing history to privacy.

 Free Security Tools

 In June 2024, the company released four complimentary security tools on its website: an IP checker, a password generator, an internet speed checker powered by Speedtest by Ookla, and a Link Checker.
 The Link Checker uses Al and machine-learning technology derived from VIPRE to identify threats in real time on existing pages.
 The Link Checker engine also powers a QR code checking tool to help prevent quishing threats.